eduvpn/apple/DEVELOPER_ID.md

 $ vim Config/Mac/Developer-macOS.xcconfig # Edit as reqd.
 ```

-Then, open `EduVPN.xcworkspace` in Xcode and build the 'EduVPN-macOS-DeveloperID' target.
+Then, we can open `EduVPN.xcworkspace` in Xcode and build the 'EduVPN-macOS-DeveloperID' target.

 ## Distribution